VirtualBrainLab/vbl-docs/source/ephys_link/installation_and_use.md

 To start the server with the default settings, run `python -m ephys_link`.

-Default settings:
+Default configuration:

-- Configured for Sensapex manipulators
+- Configured for Sensapex manipulators (add `-t new_scale` to use New Scale Manipulators; MPM software is _not_ required)
 - Broadcasts on port 8081
 - No emergency stop button
 - No GUI